CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Introduction

-The main contributions are summarized as follows: \begin{itemize} \item We propose {\DDN}, a novel VLM-based framework for DDN tasks that simulates human-like cognitive mechanisms and learning processes. \item We introduce a dual-process decision-making module.
-Without human involvement, our approach allows the empirical Heuristic Process to inherit the capabilities of the rational Analytic Process through a self-supervised mechanism. \item {\DDN} uses the Analytic Process and a knowledge accumulation mechanism to enrich a transferable knowledge base, enabling continual learning and effective generalization to novel navigation environments. \item Extensive experiments on AI2Thor simulator~\cite{ai2thor} with the ProcThor dataset~\cite{procthor} demonstrate that {\DDN} outperforms single-view camera-only methods by 15\%. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose {\DDN}, a novel VLM-based framework for DDN tasks that simulates human-like cognitive mechanisms and learning processes to navigate based on implicit demands. \item We introduce a dual-process decision-making module wherein the empirical Heuristic Process learns from the rational Analytic Process via a self-supervised mechanism, eliminating the need for human intervention. \item {\DDN} uses the Analytic Process and a knowledge accumulation mechanism to progressively enrich a transferable knowledge base, enabling continual learning and effective generalization to novel navigation environments. \item Extensive experiments on AI2Thor simulator~\cite{ai2thor} with the ProcThor dataset~\cite{procthor} demonstrate that {\DDN} outperforms existing single-view camera-only methods by 15\%. \end{itemize}